loyispa/sketches-rust/README.md

 # Features
 It aims at as compatible as possible with Java implementations, here is some features has support:
-- CubicallyInterpolatedMapping implemention
+- CubicallyInterpolatedMapping
+- CollapsingHighestDense
-- CollapsingLowestDense implemention
+- CollapsingLowestDense
-- merge with otehr sketch instance
+- mergeable
 - decode from input

 Below will be add in the future:
-- CollapsingHighestDense
 - LogarithmicMapping
 - encode to output